Aris Velouchiotis: Liberation

+Varkiza Agreement

 During the Dekemvriana events in Athens, he was sent by the Party to Epirus, where he attacked the forces of Zervas' EDES, which evacuated the region of Epirus and passed to the Ionian islands.

 When the Varkiza Agreement was signed to end the fighting between EAM forces and governmental and British forces in Athens, he personally with General Sarafis signed the demobilization of the ELAS army.
 However, afterwards, he vehemently refused to comply with the agreement, which he regarded as a betrayal of the guerillas.

 The leadership of the Communist Party, under Nikos Zachariadis, consequently accused him of treachery and of being a "suspicious and adventurous element" and spurned him as a member of KKE.
-The Communist Party was always suspicious of Velouchiotis's actions even though he had been the founder of ELAS because of his status as a simple party member, his old renouncement of the party and his fickle character.
+The leadership of the Communist Party was suspicious of Velouchiotis's actions even though he had been the founder of ELAS because of his status as a simple party member, his old renouncement of the party and his fickle character.